 Is Corporate adulting the same as professional maturing?

 Corporate adulting is what I refer to as the “maturing experiences” that professionals go thru in a corporate environment.
-The progressive result of this journey “should be” career growth.

 The corporate landscape